hero

 " "

-As of October 1, your membership in a Swedish unemployment insurance fund will not count while working abroad.
-When working in EU, EEA, Switzerland, or the UK you are covered by that country's legislation.
-This will affect how your membership period is calculated, and the level of benefits you are entitled to.
-It is therefore important that you have unemployment insurance in the country where you work to avoid gaps in your membership.
+From October 1, your membership in a Swedish unemployment fund will not count while working abroad.
+If you work in another EU/EEA country, Switzerland, or the UK, you are covered by that country’s laws.
+That affects how we count your time as a member and what benefit level you are entitled to.
+That is why it is important to have unemployment insurance in the country where you work, so you do not have a gap in your coverage.

 Q&A about the new insurance